dominicbeesley/blitter-vhdl-6502/doc/getting-started.md

 <img src="assets/getting-started/roms-vac.jpg" size="80%" />

-I can be useful to keep a note of ROM CRCs when they are first loaded, especially to sideways RAM to check for corruption.
+It can be useful to keep a note of ROM CRCs when they are first loaded, especially to sideways RAM to check for corruption.
 Here you can see that the ROMS at #7 and #F have the same CRC.